kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 - `relation-simple` ≡ `relation-filter` ≡ `relation-groupBy`
 - `relation-join` ≡ `relation-modelJoin` ≡ `relation-modelJoin-chained`

-The tests are genuinely distinct — the collisions are caused by missing tags, not by redundant tests. `relation-filter` needs a filter tag, `relation-groupBy` an aggregation tag, and the modelJoin trio needs `mapping:relation-local-property` plus something to separate single-hop from chained.
+The tests are genuinely distinct — the collisions were caused by missing tags, not by redundant tests. §3.0 broke them: `relation-filter` gained `mapping:relation-filter` and `relation-groupBy` gained `mapping:relation-group-by` (both new §6.2 entries for source-relation operations).
+For the second cluster, reading the sources corrected a mistaken premise in an earlier draft of this plan — the three are **not** three ModelJoins differing by hop count. `relation-join` uses an `XStore` association, `relation-modelJoin` a single-hop `ModelJoin`, and `relation-modelJoin-chained` a two-hop `ModelJoin` chain.
+So the distinguishers are `mapping:relation-xstore-association` (new §6.2 entry) for `relation-join`, `mapping:relation-model-join` for the other two, plus `mapping:relation-local-property` on all three and `grammar:{association,nested-association}` on the chained one.
+(Had they all been tagged `mapping:relation-model-join` + local-property, `relation-join` and `relation-modelJoin` would have stayed identical.)

 **(c) Under-tagged sources.** `mapping:relation-local-property` (`+prop: Type[m]:
 rhs`) is exercised by five models and claimed by none. `grammar:function` is